Gabaldonlab/jloh/README.md

 ### JLOH g2g

 This program finds diverging regions between two genomes in FASTA format.
 The input are the two sequences and an estimated divergence value, and the output is a bed file representing the regions that contain SNPs between the two genomes.
+This module is useful only when using the `--hybrid` mode in `jloh extract`, as the output BED file of `g2g` can be directly passed to the `--regions` parameter.

 `JLOH g2g` runs more than one tool from the MUMmer arsenal to map the two genomes, filter the results, extract the SNPs.
 Then, it uses `all2vcf mummer` to convert the MUMmer output to VCF format, and `bedtools merge` to generate BED intervals from SNPs.
 Intervals are expanded as long as there are overlaps.

-These regions are a good `--regions` file to pass to `JLOH extract` in `--hybrid` mode, excluding false positives that may arise by mapping.
+## Calculation tools

 ### JLOH stats

 This tool computes the densities of all SNPs, heterozygous SNPs, and homozygous SNPs over the genome sequence.

 Besides the mean snp density, it calculates a distribution and extracts the most relevant quantiles.
-It also calculates the same quantiles for the SNP distances.

-It then suggests `--min-snps` and `--snp-distance` parameters to be used in `jloh extract`.
-We suggest to use parameters close to the ones suggested by this tool when using **jloh extract** for the most refined results.
+These quantiles are useful to choose what value to set in the `--min-snps-kbp` parameter of `jloh extract`.

+A detailed description on how to interpret these quantiles [can be found here](docs/QUANTILES.md).

+### JLOH junctions

+This tool is used to extract intervals within a genome sequence where blocks from two different sources are found.
+These are the candidate junction regions between different haplotypes.

+This module is similar to `jloh chimeric`, with the difference that it's focus is not genes, but rather genome regions.

+## Simulation tools

 ### JLOH sim